Books in Brief: The Meat Lover’s Meatless Celebrations by Kim O’Donnel

-THE TAKEAWAY.
 Maybe it's just me, but no matter how comfortable I get with meatlessness in everyday life, a special kind of low-grade, persistent panic creeps in every time I volunteer to feed a festive crowd without a roast at the center of the table.
 This book is ideally organized to talk you off the ledge in that situation.

-THE DIRTY DETAILS.
 The book is organized by season, with recipes grouped into holiday menus ranging from just-for-fun ("Warming Up to Winter Wingding") to traditional (Thanksgiving) to functional-yet-fun (Preserving Party).
 There's also advice on stocking a meatless pantry, and a key showing which recipes are kid-friendly, gluten-free, dairy-optional, and vegan.
 Some of the menus feature a centerpiece dish, which might work best for guests used to a meat-and-two-veg approach to dinner.
 Others come together more like a buffet or a full-on vegetarian feast.
 And, of course, there's always something sweet at the end.

-THE LOVELY AUTHOR.
 Kim O'Donnel probably needs no introduction to many of you.
 She's a widely read and much-loved food writer and chef who's been offering us ways to eat deliciously with less meat for years.
 This book follows The Meat Lover's Meatless Cookbook, which, incidentally, would make a lovely and colorful holiday gift pack alongside this book.

-HOW TO GET IT.
 Both books are available in soft-cover and Kindle edition from the usual retailers and are, in my humble opinion, easily worth the small investment.